 General Manager HSES - Oyu Tolgoi

 Phil Abraham joined Oyu Tolgoi in August 2020 as General Manager Health, Safety, Environment and Security (HSES).
 He is responsible for implementing and promoting strategies that support a positive HSES culture and drives continuous improvement in Oyu Tolgoi HSES performance.
 Prior to joining Oyu Tolgoi, Phil was the HSE Business Partner for Rio Tinto Copper and Diamonds with accordingly for Argyle Diamons, the Winu copper project and central Copper and Diamond functions.

 Phil joined Rio Tinto 2015 at Argyle Diamonds as the HSE Superintendent before becoming the HSE Business partner in 2017.
 Prior to working for Rio Tinto, Phil worked for BHP in various HSE in the nickel, copper and uranium businesses.
 He is passionate about developing people and building inclusive teams.
 Phil holds a Bachelor of Science degree in biological and environmental science.

 He has an interest in Australian businesses and advocating for the improvement of foreign direct investment environment.
 As he has an extensive experience in HSES, he will provide contribution to health and safety initiatives with Mongolian businesses.

 First Secretary, Australian Embassy, Mongolia

-I am delighted to be involved with AustCham Mongolia and believe the Chamber will provide a clear, focused voice on behalf of Australian commercial interests in Mongolia.
-The Australian Government through its Embassy in Ulaanbaatar looks forward to working closely with the Chamber on matters of mutual interest.
+"I am delighted to take up this role with AustCham Mongolia.
+The Chamber provides an important focus and voice for Australian commercial interets in Mongolia.
+The Australian GOvernment through its Embassy in Ulaanbaatar looks forward to continuing its strong association with the Chamber on matters of mutual interest"